History of Hobart: Early 19th century

 The first decade of the settlement on the Derwent River was a difficult one.
 Its geographic isolation, even from the other Australian settlement at Sydney, soon became apparent, and led to an air of despondency.
 The settlers initially struggled to come to terms with the environment of the new location, finding the summers hot and unbearable, and the winters nearly as cold as England.

 The settlement was plagued with problems such as a shoddy workforce (mostly unskilled convict labour, and unwilling Marines pressed into work duties), insufficient supplies and neglect by imperial authorities, disease and constant threat of Aboriginal attack, difficult terrain, and quarrels amongst settlers.
 There were also insufficient tools, and timber-cutting was slow going in the thick forests, making it difficult to supply timber for permanent buildings.
 At times disaster hovered, but never became absolute.

 Lieutenant Bowen's settlement at Risdon Cove had been poorly sited.
-He had chosen it based on the advice of an earlier expedition, that had found the creek at Risdon swollen with fresh water.
+He had chosen it based on the advice of an earlier expedition, which had found the creek at Risdon swollen with fresh water.
 Bowen's contingent had arrived on 11 September 1803 at the end of what was probably a wet winter.
 The grassy woodlands around Risdon Cove were verdant and lush, and the creek was at full flow.
 However, after a long hot summer between December 1803 and February 1804, during which the Risdon Cove encampment received not a single day of rain whatsoever, the creek was dried up completely and the grass and woodlands parched.

 Tidal fluctuations at the mouth of the narrow inlet upon which the camp was located made launching vessels difficult for much of the day, and the camp had a poor water supply.
-In addition, the site was hilly and the soil was sandy and unsuitable for European agricultural practices.
+In addition, the site was hilly, and the soil was sandy and unsuitable for European agricultural practices.
 To make matters worse, as the creek dried into the summer months, swarms of mosquitoes and flies plagued the camp.
 As the summer lengthened, wildfire became more frequent, and on one occasion, the officers' huts were nearly consumed.

 The soldiers were virtually mutinous by the time Captain David Collins arrived on 16 February 1804.
 Fed up with poor rations, forced labour, and surly convicts to guard, the men had all but lost any respect for Lieutenant Bowen.
 Bowen immediately felt threatened by the arrival of Collins, and for a time refused to accept his command.
 Eventually Bowen departed aboard Ocean to seek confirmation from Governor King.